Axos Invest Self-Directed Trading review

 Active traders seeking sophisticated screeners and charts may be frustrated by the platform’s lack of research tools.
 Plus, Axos’s options contracts are more expensive than most, so derivatives traders may want to give it a miss.

 Axos’s fees aren’t all that remarkable one way or the other.
 Stocks and ETFs are commission-free, but this is quickly becoming the industry standard.
 You’ll pay $1 per options contract at the basic service tier, which is pricier than the $0.65 per contract charged by Fidelity and TD Ameritrade.
 That said, Axos only asks for $9.95 per mutual fund trade while a number of its competitors charge $49.95.

 What I don’t particularly like about Axos’s fee structure is the cost of an Elite Investing account.
 You’ll be charged $10 monthly for the service — which, granted, doesn’t seem like much — but all it gets you is a $0.20 discount on options trades and access to extended trading hours and market research.
 A number of Axos’s competitors, including Fidelity, TD Ameritrade and Webull, offer these perks for free.

-The platform’s robo-advisor, Axos Managed Portfolios, comes with a 0.24% management fee, putting it on par with major competitors Betterment and Wealthfront.
+The platform’s robo-advisor, Axos Managed Portfolios, takes $500 to get started and comes with a 0.24% management fee, putting it on par with major competitors Betterment and Wealthfront.
 And its $75 account transfer fee is pretty standard — most brokers charge the same amount.

 |Self-Directed Trading||Axos Elite Investing|